 TinyURL is a URL shortening web service that creates shorter aliases for long URLs.
-When clicking the short link, users are redirected to the original URL.
-This service is useful because short links save space and allow users to type long URLs more easily.
+Users select these shortened URLs and are redirected to the original URL.
+This service is useful because short links save space and allow users to easily type abbreviated URLs instead of long ones.

 The system must be highly available.
-If the service fails, all the short links will not be functional.
+The short links will not function if the service fails.

 URL redirection should happen in real-time with minimal latency.

 Shortened links should not be predictable in any manner.

 Our service will generate a shorter alias of the original URL that can easily be copied and pasted.